 As you make the transition from high school to college, you may find the expectations are greater and that the study strategies you used in high school no longer guarantee your academic success.
 Engineering students can find academic support through the following programs (also see Tips for Academic Success).
-To view or print a PDF of spring 2013 schedule items, click here.
+To view or print a PDF of spring fall 2014 schedule items, click here.

 Study Skills Assistance - Individual assistance in study strategies can be obtained from the First-Year Experience Coordinator, who also schedules seminars on topics such as time management, note taking, test preparation, reading strategies, motivation and procrastination, talking with your professors, homework assignments, and accessing resources.
 Emphasis is on first-year and transfer students.
 For more information, call 303-492-1146.